Rate-hike Fears Keep Stocks Rangebound - UrduPoint

 European and US stocks moved little Monday as investors awaited more company earnings and worried that central banks may keep raising interest rates for longer than expected

-London, (UrduPoint / Pakistan Point News - 17th Apr, 2023 ):European and US stocks moved little Monday as investors awaited more company earnings and worried that central banks may keep raising interest rates for longer than expected.
+New York, (UrduPoint / Pakistan Point News - 18th Apr, 2023 ):European and US stocks moved little Monday as investors awaited more company earnings and worried that central banks may keep raising interest rates for longer than expected.

 In Europe, London's FTSE 100 rose but the Paris CAC 40 ended lower after striking a fresh record-high at 7,552 points earlier in the day.